Hate (band): History

-The band entered Hertz Studio in August 2007 to record their sixth full-length album, Morphosis, which was released on February 4, 2008 through Listenable Records.
+The band entered Hertz Studio in August 2007 to record their sixth full-length album, Morphosis, released on 4 February 2008 through Listenable Records.
 The album received positive reviews from music critics.

-The band's seventh full-length album, Erebos, was released on November 15, 2010 through Listenable Records.
+The band's seventh full-length album, Erebos, was released on 15 November 2010 through Listenable Records.
 The album was recorded between July and August 2010 at Hertz Studio.
-A music video for the title-track was directed by Sławomir Makowski and released on October 21, 2011.
+A music video for the title track was directed by Sławomir Makowski and released on 21 October 2011.

-Their eighth full-length album, Solarflesh, was released on February 4, 2013 through Napalm Records.
+Their eighth full-length album, Solarflesh, was released on 4 February 2013 through Napalm Records.
 The album was recorded between June–July 2012 at Sound Division Studio in Warsaw, Poland, and mixed at Hertz Studio.
 The album received generally positive reviews from music critics.
 Revolver Magazine gave it 4/5, writing that the band have "nailed the best of modern no-frills death metal: full-speed blast beats, grimy sludge, and just enough experimentation to keep things interesting, from keyboard flourishes and a sense of drama that borders on ludicrous but still works to Spanish-style guitar intro to the title track."

-During the night of April 5, 2013, and the morning of April 6, 2013, bassist Slawek "Mortifier" Arkhangelsky died in his sleep while on tour near Munchberg, Germany.
+During the night of 5 April 2013, and the morning of 6 April 2013, bassist Slawek "Mortifier" Arkhangelsky died in his sleep while on tour near Munchberg, Germany.
 His band members discovered him "lifeless" and called an ambulance, which unsuccessfully attempted to revive him.
 An autopsy revealed that the cause of death was cardiac arrhythmia.
-They released their ninth full-length album Crusade: Zero on January 30, 2015 through Napalm Records.
+They released their ninth full-length album Crusade: Zero on 30 January 2015 through Napalm Records.
 The album was recorded at Efektura Studio in Warsaw, Poland and was dedicated to Mortifer.

-The band released their tenth full-length album, Tremendum, on May 5, 2017 through Napalm Records.
+The band released their tenth full-length album, Tremendum, on 5 May 2017 through Napalm Records.
 The album was recorded with Adam ATF on guitar/vocals and Pavulon on drums, with session guitars and bass by Dominik Prykiel and Paweł Michałowski respectively.
 It also features guest guitar solos from Dean Arnold of Vital Remains.
 The band announced that they would tour across Europe through May and June 2017 in support of the album.

-Hate's eleventh studio album, Auric Gates of Veles, was released on June 14, 2019 through Metal Blade Records.
-The band's next album, Rugia, was released on October 15, 2021.
+Hate's eleventh studio album, Auric Gates of Veles, was released on 14 June 2019 through Metal Blade Records.
+The band's next album, Rugia, was released on 15 October 2021.

+Hate supported Belphegor on their US tour in early 2026 along with Incantation.
+On 8 February 2026, original guitarist Andrzej "Quack" Kułakowski died at the age of 54.